Straw Bale Gardening Layout

 You'll want to implement an efficient irrigation system to guarantee your plants receive consistent moisture without waste.
 Drip irrigation is a top choice for straw bale gardens, as it delivers water directly to the roots, reducing evaporation and runoff.

-Also Read: Backyard Bar Ideas
+Also Read: Small Backyard Bar Ideas

 This method also encourages healthy root growth and minimizes weed growth.
 Alternatively, you can use sprinkler systems, which are better suited for larger gardens or those with dense plantings.